jharwell/sierra/README.rst

 .. figure:: https://raw.githubusercontent.com/jharwell/sierra/master/docs/figures/architecture.png

-   SIERRA architecture, organized by pipeline stage.
-Stages are listed left to right, and an approximate joint architectural/functional stack is top to bottom for each stage. “...” indicates areas where SIERRA is designed via plugins to be easily extensible.
+   SIERRA architecture, organized by pipeline stage, left to right.
+High-level inputs/outputs and active plugins and shown for each stage. “...”  indicates areas of further extensibility and customization via new plugins.
 “Host machine” indicates the machine SIERRA was invoked on.
+The active plugins in each stage and what they cumulatively enable are highlighted in red.

 SIERRA is a command line tool and plugin framework for: